 Makeup tests and exams: If for some legitimate and unavoidable reason you are unable to attend a scheduled midterm or final exam, it is your responsibility to notify me beforehand to arrange a makeup exam.
-KU policy is that no student is required to take more than two final exams on a single day; check the Registrar's website now to find out the dates of your exams.
+KU policy is that no student is required to take more than two final exams on a single day; check the official final exam calendar well in advance.

-Approximate time commitment: This is a 3-credit course, so I would guess that the average student should spend at least 6 hours per week outside of class to get a decent grade.
+Approximate time commitment: This is a 3-credit course, so you should expect to spend at least 6 hours per week outside of class to get a decent grade.
 In addition to spending time on homework problems, you should get into the habit of reading a section or two ahead in the book, so as to be better prepared for lecture.